Jyoti-27/FinalTest/README.md

 - Matplotlib
 - Jupyter Notebook

-# How to run the code in your local machine
+# Which steps are included in it?
 For Test-Q-1,2,3 File

 - Step1: Initialization of the lists to store the extracted data